jangelsb/jangelsb.github.io/mds.md

 Use your MacBooks as you normally would, when you "dock", press the spacebar a few times: BOOM 😎

-**Definitions**
-- **Devices:** Any Magic Keyboard, Magic Trackpad, or Magic Mouse enabled in MDS.
+**The 'Docking' Process:**

+First, let's define "docking"
 - **Docking:** When your MacBook is connected to power, an external monitor, or wakes up while one of these conditions is active.

-**The 'Docking' Process:**

 When you "dock" your MacBook (e.g., MacBook A), and MDS sees that you have devices that are not currently connected, MDS will beging searching for:
    - Nearby Macs with connected devices